lexiebartlettt/lexie-notes/README.md

   In newer device versions it shows up by pressing the left button at the bottom at the device

 Sources:
- Used lonelyTwitter app for saving and loading implementations Can be found https://github.com/lexiebartlettt/lonelyTwitter accessed September 23 2014
+ Used lonelyTwitter app for saving and loading implementations and the ToDo class.
+ Can be found https://github.com/lexiebartlettt/lonelyTwitter accessed September 23 2014